derriqk/derriqk.github.io/essays/Software-Engineers-My-Takeaways.md

 #### Ethics in Software Engineering:

+*Being Ethical*

 Lastly, one big takeaway from this course would be the ethics in software engineering.

 In terms of technicality, this one isn’t necessarily a skill in ways of coding language and syntax, or understanding networks and project management, it is a moral responsibility.

+During the semester we touched up on the ethics behind software engineering.
+This includes various guidelines that lay out expectations and ‘good’ practices, as well as difficult, but possible, scenarios that impose a moral decision.

+This was through resources as well as a class debate on our standings when given a tough scenario.
+The overall important lesson was that it isn’t easy.
+There will always be a yes, or a no, but there will also always be an ‘it depends on this or that.’
+It is a gray area that requires more than just following the rules, it’s a moral responsibility that takes experience.

+In the web application made for this class, a way we ensure ethical behavior was a proper login system that works to defend a user’s work and data.

+*Why is this an important concept beyond web application?*